waidzsalome/TaLender/Student_doc.md

 - SERVICE ARCHITECTURE:
   Initializes a single Mongoose connection to MongoDB Atlas and defines all models.
   Uses UUIDv4 for non-sequential IDs to avoid collisions and ensure cross-collection uniqueness.
-  Indexes are configured on fields such as email, id, and chatId to improve query performance.
   Inter-module communication:
   Consumed by all other modules for CRUD operations and lookups.
   Exposes no HTTP endpoints; acts as an internal dependency.